This article is based on a conversation between Vivun CEO, Matthew Darrow and Product Leader, Russell Witham, on The Unexpected Lever podcast.

 Why?
 There are 2 major problems:

 These LLMs operate via a “bottom-up” approach, processing vast amounts of data and generating responses based on statistical patterns.
 This works well for general queries but lacks the structured, top-down knowledge framework that sales engineering demands.
-Without a holistic understanding of SE objectives, AI’s responses often seem generic and lack the strategic depth that an experienced SE provides.
+Without a holistic understanding of AE objectives, AI’s responses often seem generic and lack the strategic depth that an experienced rep provides.
 It’s like reading all the words in a book without understanding the plot or the characters’ motivations—AI might know facts but misses the underlying story.

 These LLMs lack the context of how to structure and integrate the information they intake.
 ChatGPT can pull facts without any understanding of how to link them meaningfully.
-Even the latest chain-of-thought models lack the appropriate context for a field as complex and nuanced as sales engineering.
+Even the latest chain-of-thought models lack the appropriate context for a field as complex and nuanced as B2B selling.
 This often requires a real person with actual experience to understand how to relate variables like customer needs, product capabilities, technical criteria, and the competitive landscape into a cohesive solution.

 Foundational models will get better and better, but the best way to get leverage across the entire team (and not just rely on one person being enterprising), you need a system that does this en mass.

 We believe it’s feasible to create an AI agent that will actually work as a strategic partner to SEs, AEs, CSMs, etc., and not just a knowledge retrieval engine.
+(In fact, we already created one).

 For a deeper dive, watch the full conversation below.
 For more discussions like this about the future of GTM, follow The Unexpected Lever to hear not only from Vivun experts but also leading voices across B2B.